Tips & Coaching

 The process of accreditation is conducted by external accrediting bodies and is crucial for ensuring the quality and credibility of educational offerings.
 Accredited institutions or programs demonstrate a commitment to excellence in education and continuous improvement.

-When selecting a neurodiverse coach, understanding the difference between an accredited and a certified coach is vital.
+When selecting a neurodiverse coach, understanding the difference between an accreditation and certification is pivotal for your own personal success.

 Problems in the Coaching Industry [2024]